 Why Get an RV Insurance Policy?

-There are things you may want to keep in your RV that you would not keep in your car, such as clothing, jewelry, binoculars, audio/video equipment, cameras, or outdoor gear.
+- There are things you may want to keep in your RV that you would not keep in your car, such as clothing, jewelry, binoculars, audio/video equipment, cameras, or outdoor gear.
+These items deserve to be protected!

-If your RV is damaged while you are traveling, you’ll need a place to stay and a way to get there.
+- If your RV is damaged while you are traveling, you’ll not only need a place to stay…you’ll need a way to get there.

 What Type of Insurance Do You Need?